A Personalized Dialogue Generator with Implicit User Persona Detection: Experiments

 \subsection{Baselines}

-The following five state-of-the-art generative baseline methods were considered in our experiments.
-(1) HRED: a hierarchical RNN-based seq2seq dialogue model proposed in \cite{serban2016building}.
-(2) CVAE: a CVAE dialogue model utilizing GRU proposed in \cite{zhao2017learning}.
-(3) TTransfo: a GPT-based personalized dialogue model with multi-task learning proposed in \cite{wolf2019transfertransfo}.
-(4) $P^2$ BOT: a GPT-based personalized dialogue model with reinforce algorithm proposed in \cite{liu2020you}.
-(5) DialoGPT\footnote{The model size include: 117M, 345M (the best performance in paper), and 762M, we compare to the 345M version.}: a dialogue model that trained on GPT-2 using Reddit comments proposed in \cite{zhang2020dialogpt}.
+The following five state-of-the-art generative baseline methods were considered in our experiments. \\ \textbf{HRED} is a persona-free dialogue model built by hierarchical RNN, proposed in \citet{serban2016building}.
+This model is one of the traditional seq2seq architectures widely applied for comparison. \\ \textbf{CVAE} is a persona-free dialogue model utilizing a conditional variational autoencoder to learn a latent distribution over conversational factors.
+This model was proposed by \citet{zhao2017learning}. \\ \textbf{TTransfo} is a GPT-based personalized dialogue model with multi-task learning proposed by \citet{wolf2019transfertransfo}.
+This model obtained state-of-the-art performance on automatic metrics in the Second Conversational Intelligence Challenge. \\ \textbf{\bm{$P^2$} BOT} is a GPT-based personalized dialogue model with the reinforce algorithm proposed by \citet{liu2020you}.
+This is the latest state-of-the-art model for dialogue generation on persona-chat. \\ \textbf{DialoGPT} is a pre-trained dialogue model proposed by \citet{zhang2020dialogpt}.
+This model is based on GPT-2 using the Reddit comments dataset.
+We compared ours to the version of model size 345M, which had the best result reported in the paper.